grepharder/blog/0x02_learning_frida_by_failing.md

 1. Hook the implementation of `getText`
 2. Get the return value
-3. Print to to the console
+3. Print it to the console
 4. Return it so that the app can continue the execution

 ```